RaulPPelaez/UAMMD/README.md

 **Integrators:**

 	1.Two step velocity verlet NVE
-	2.Two step velocity verlet NVT with BBK thermostat 3.Euler Maruyama Brownian dynamics (BD)
+	2.Two step velocity verlet NVT with a Gornbech Jensen thermostat 3.Euler Maruyama Brownian dynamics (BD)
 	4. Brownian Dynamics with Hydrodynamic interactions (BDHI) 4.1 Euler Maruyama w/HI via RPY tensor
 	4.1.1 Using the Cholesky decomposition on the full Mobility matrix to compute the stochastic term.
 Open Boundaries.
 	4.1.2 Using the Lanczos algorithm and a matrix free method to compute the stochastic term.
 Open Boundaries.
 	4.1.3 Using the Positively Split Ewald method with rapid stochastic sampling.
-Periodic Boundary Conditions 5.Smoothed Particle Hydrodynamics (SPH) WIP!
+Periodic Boundary Conditions 5.Smoothed Particle Hydrodynamics (SPH)
+	6.Lattice Bolztmann with fluctuations and immerse boundary (LBM) (WIP!)

 ----------------------

-You can select between single and double precision via global/defines.h.
-Single precision is used by default, remember to recompile the entire code when changing the precision.
-This last step is very important, as failing to do so will result in unexpected behavior.
+UAMMD can be compiled in single or double precision, it works in single precision by default unless you specify otherwise when compiling.
+See [Compiling UAMMD](https://github.com/RaulPPelaez/UAMMD/wiki/Compiling-UAMMD) in the wiki.

 ## USAGE